swcarpentry/website/_posts/2017/08/2017-08-31-carpentrycon.md

 title: "All About CarpentryCon"
 date: 2017-08-30
 time: "00:00:00"
-category: [ "Community", "Community Building", "Conferences"]
+tags: [ "Community", "Community Building", "Conferences"]
 ---

 ### What is CarpentryCon?